gearslogy/Cartesian/README.md

 * Even though you still want to use it, try to use all the C++ functions I exposed.

 ## Build-IN Houdini VEX-Styles
-> more function check out:https://github.com/gearslogy/Cartesian/wiki/Cartesian-Functions
+> more functions check out:https://github.com/gearslogy/Cartesian/wiki/Cartesian-Functions

 vector: